Azure/bicep-types-az/generated/sql/microsoft.sql/2021-11-01/types.md

 ## ServerTrustGroupProperties
 ### Properties
 * **groupMembers**: [ServerInfo](#serverinfo)[] (Required): Group members information for the server trust group.
-* **trustScopes**: 'GlobalTransactions' | 'ServiceBroker' | string[] (Required): Trust scope of the server trust group.
+* **trustScopes**: ('GlobalTransactions' | 'ServiceBroker' | string)[] (Required): Trust scope of the server trust group.

 ## ServerVulnerabilityAssessmentProperties
 ### Properties
 * **recurringScans**: [VulnerabilityAssessmentRecurringScansProperties](#vulnerabilityassessmentrecurringscansproperties): The recurring scans settings
-* **storageAccountAccessKey**: string (WriteOnly): Specifies the identifier key of the storage account for vulnerability assessment scan results.
+* **storageAccountAccessKey**: string {sensitive} (WriteOnly): Specifies the identifier key of the storage account for vulnerability assessment scan results.
 If 'StorageContainerSasKey' isn't specified, storageAccountAccessKey is required.
 Applies only if the storage account is not behind a Vnet or a firewall
 * **storageContainerPath**: string (Required, WriteOnly): A blob storage container path to hold the scan results (e.g. https://myStorage.blob.core.windows.net/VaScans/).
-* **storageContainerSasKey**: string (WriteOnly): A shared access signature (SAS Key) that has write access to the blob container specified in 'storageContainerPath' parameter.
+* **storageContainerSasKey**: string {sensitive} (WriteOnly): A shared access signature (SAS Key) that has write access to the blob container specified in 'storageContainerPath' parameter.
 If 'storageAccountAccessKey' isn't specified, StorageContainerSasKey is required.
 Applies only if the storage account is not behind a Vnet or a firewall

 ## ServicePrincipal
 ### Properties